naqvia/naqvia.github.io/_analysis_pipelines/autogvp.md

 paperurl: https://github.com/d3b-center/autogvp.md
 ---

-Description: "[Tool] (https://github.com/diskin-lab-chop/AutoGVP) that integrates germline variant pathogenicity annotations from ClinVar and sequence variant classifications from a modified version of InterVar (PVS1 strength adjustments, removal of PP5/BP6).
+Description: "[Tool](https://github.com/diskin-lab-chop/AutoGVP) that integrates germline variant pathogenicity annotations from ClinVar and sequence variant classifications from a modified version of InterVar (PVS1 strength adjustments, removal of PP5/BP6).
 This tool facilitates large-scale, clinically-focused classification of germline sequence variants in a research setting."